 This is currently closed but sign-up is available to receive Grant notifications.

 The Captain Planet Foundation supports hands-on environmental projects that empower youth to become agents of change.
-While the current grant cycle is closed, the next round is expected to open in September 2025.
 Educators and nonprofits are encouraged to sign up for notifications to stay informed about upcoming opportunities.

 CCDI Grant (Libraries)